 Outside of the village, the stunning scenery can be fully appreciated along some 120 kms (78 miles) of well-prepared winter-walking paths around Klosters and Davos.
 There are also opportunities for Nordic walking or snowshoe trekking, definitely a different way to experience the mountain scenery.
 Cross-country skiing is served by 105 kms (69 miles) of tracks that access some of the prettiest valleys in the Klosters/Davos region.
 There is ice skating and curling and leisurely sleigh rides up the valley, which are always a hit with children and adults alike.

 For those determined on less comfortable activities, there is tobogganing on the Gotschna and Madrisa, providing plenty of snow thrills and spills!
-There is also a new sledge run on the Selfranga – when snow conditions are right- with specially banked corners, much more akin to a bob run.
+There is also a great sledge run on the Rinerhorn with floodlit sledging on 2 nights of the week.
 Not for the faint hearted, para-gliding can also be arranged and this is guaranteed to afford the best views of the mountains!

 Highest ski lift: 2844m (Weissfluhgipfel)